SeunMatt/fstackapi_php/README.md

 Run `php artisan vendor:publish` to publish the config file.
 The config file is `formstack.php` and will be in the laravel config folder.
-Set your access_token in the config file and proceed.
+Set your `access_token` in the config file and proceed.

 Usage
 =====

 The package is built around FormStack REST API (v2), thus it is organized in a very simple and flexible way to use.
-It has different classes that models the elements of Formstack API.
+It has different classes that model the elements of Formstack API.

 API Response
 ------------

-Every API Response is decoded into an assoc array and returned from the caller.
-The responses are RAW API Response from Formstack; this facilitates flexibility and easy usage.
+Every JSON API Response is decoded into an assoc array and returned to the caller.

 Configuration
 -------------